Emma Stone Opens Up About How Fame Affected Her Anxiety: ‘It Terrified Me’

 La La Land Star Emma Stone Says Acting Has Been A Curse And A Blessing

-According to NME, Emma recently shared that she has always suffered from anxiety and, as a child, her parents had tried everything to help her cope with her anxiety, but nothing seemed to work.
+According to NME, Emma recently shared that she has always suffered from anxiety, and, as a child, her parents had tried everything to help her cope with her anxiety, but nothing seemed to work.
 Ultimately, they discovered that Emma was most at ease, feeling happy and satisfied, only when she was acting.
 Stone says acting became a therapeutic outlet for her anxiety.

 A change in location also helped Ms. Stone.
 She moved from Hollywood to New York City.
 Stone says she was overwhelmed by how pervasive the entertainment industry is in the Hollywood area, commenting that it seemed to be the only thing people wanted to talk about.
-Emma says it was a suffocating experience, so she hoped the east coast would feel a little less claustrophobic.
+Emma says it was a suffocating experience, so she hoped the East Coast would feel a little less claustrophobic.

 It worked well for her, until people started to notice Emma Stone in 2010’s Easy A.